awsdocs/amazon-rds-user-guide/doc_source/CHAP_Troubleshooting.md

 You can reset the assigned permissions for your DB instance by resetting the master password\.
 For example, if you lock yourself out of the `db_owner` role on your SQL Server database, you can reset the `db_owner` role password by modifying the DB instance master password\.
 By changing the DB instance password, you can regain access to the DB instance, access databases using the modified password for the `db_owner`, and restore privileges for the `db_owner` role that may have been accidentally revoked\.
 You can change the DB instance password by using the Amazon RDS console, the AWS CLI command [modify\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-instance.html), or by using the [ModifyDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBInstance.html) operation\.

-For more information about modifying a SQL Server DB instance, see [Modifying a DB Instance Running the Microsoft SQL Server Database Engine](USER_ModifyInstance.SQLServer.md)\.
+For more information about modifying a DB instance, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.

 ## Amazon RDS DB Instance Outage or Reboot<a name="CHAP_Troubleshooting.Reboots"></a>